 One way is to utilize your birth parent advocate.
 Adoption Bridges of Kentuckiana provides birth parents with their own advocate.
 They are available to listen to your concerns, educate you about the process, and provide support.
 While our advocates do not make decisions for you, they can help you look at your options, explore your feelings and understand the process so you can determine if choosing adoption is what is best for you and your baby.

 Absolutely.
 Your advocate will show you profile books of waiting families to choose from.
 You may also wish to meet with the adoptive parents.
 Such meetings typically take place over a meal at a restaurant.
 Your advocate will attend to make introductions and help facilitate conversation.

 If you would prefer not to choose, the agency can take any preferences you have into account and select adoptive parents based on your criteria.

 Yes.
 We respect your privacy and confidentiality.
 While we provide adoptive parents with medical history, social and family history, legal situation regarding the adoption; etc, we do not give them any identifying information such as your last name, address or phone number.
 You may choose to share additional information if you would like.

 Open adoptions involve relationships between the adoptive family and birth family and mutually agreed upon forms of communication.
 Some families write letters and send photos on a regular basis.
 Some e-mail, call or text.
 Some meet in person.
 The ways the parties communicate and the frequency of the contact varies depending on the individuals.
-Your counselor will discuss the topic of contact as you create your adoption plan.
+Your advocate will discuss the topic of contact as you create your adoption plan.